syedshazli/Learn-ML-With-Us/README.md

 # Machine Learning by Tom Mitchell
 Notes on the Book "Machine Learning" by Tom Mitchell at Carnegie Melon University.
-Read the book here: https://www.cs.cmu.edu/~tom/files/MachineLearningTomMitchell.pdf
+This textbook is a resource for the WPI course on Machine Learning.
+You can read the book here: https://www.cs.cmu.edu/~tom/files/MachineLearningTomMitchell.pdf
 *Separate implementations provided